Skip to contents

 missing

 character; how missing data should be handled.
 The options depend on the method used.
-If NULL, covs covs will be checked for NA values, and if present, missing will be set to "ind".
-If "", covs covs will not be checked for NA values; this can be faster when it is known there are none.
+If NULL, covs will be checked for NA values, and if present, missing will be set to "ind".
+If "", covs will not be checked for NA values; this can be faster when it is known there are none.

 verbose